- Children of a parent with achondroplasia

 - Laminectomy —a surgery to open the spinal canal to relieve pressure on the compressed spinal cord from spinal stenosis

 - Osteotomy—the bones of the leg are cut and allowed to heal in the correct anatomical position.
-This procedure is for patients with severe knock-knee or bowed legs.
+This procedure is for those with severe knock-knee or bowed legs.

 Little People of America http://www.lpaonline.org